haicheviet/personal-space/site/content/posts/python-monorepo-part1/index.en.md

 ## Some afterthought

-In this blog post, we have discussed the structure and standard of a Python monorepo.
+In this blog, we have discussed the structure and standard of a Python monorepo.
 We have seen how a monorepo can be used to improve collaboration, code sharing, and dependency management.
 We have also seen how to choose the right tooling and structure for your project.

-In the next part of [this serries](), we will discuss the challenges of build docker multi-stage for monorepo.
+In the next part of [monorepo serries](/categories/monorepo-series/), we will discuss the challenges of build docker multi-stage for monorepo.
 Enable caching and best practice to deploy service.